lindsaymacvean/fullstack_boilerplate/README.md

 Operations - Handling all controller like behaviour with the DB etc

 Views - Classic views are in the ../client directory.
-The server directory handles APIs
+The server directory handles APIs and other http routing

 Events - Bubbling up from the client side through the routes and endpoints and to the operations.

 ## To Dos
+Set up passport.js security
-Setup io emitting for default operations
+Set up queuing system for operations
+Setup 3rd party standard integrations

-Grunt compiling to /dist
+Grunt compiling jade etc to /dist

 ## License
 MIT